Skip to content

 dirpath_items = dirpath.replace(ttp_templates_dir, "").split(os.sep)[1:]

-# skip if no files in folder
+# skip directories that contain no files

 if not filenames: